(You might also be interested in The Best MATH Sites That Students Can Use Independently And Let Teachers Check On Progress)

 I Know That has tons of engaging learning exercises and game.
 It costs $200 to sign-up for a classroom.
 Not only can you then monitor student progress, but they also can avoid all the annoying ads on the site.

 English For All is a series of excellent captioned videos and follow-up activities related to life skills.
-It’s most appropriate to high school-age and above English Language Learners.
-This is available at no cost.
+It’s most appropriate to high school-age and above English Language Learners. is available at no cost.

-I’m adding the Virtual Grammar Lab to this list.
+I’m adding the Virtual Grammar Lab to list.
 It has over 2400 grammar activities, and teachers can create a free account so that they can track student progress.

-The final site I want to include on this list is the newest.
+The final site I want to include on list is the newest.
 Unfortunately, it’s only available to California students, though teachers in other areas might want to explore it and potentially replicate it in their own communities.(NOTE: Because of California’s budget crisis, it is also no longer accepting new students, at least for now).

 The California Community Colleges have developed a phenomenal website to specifically help English Language Learners prepare for the California High School Exit Exam (CAHSEE), the test that all students have to pass in order to receive a high school diploma.